erikgregorywebb/unboxed-analytics/READ-ME.md

 ## Visualizing NYC Housing Trends with gganimate in R

 The NYC housing market is wild.
 Where else in the US can you pay so much and get so little in return?
-In this post I’ll use the gganimate package in R to visualize the ebb and flow of rental housing availability in NYC, using publicly avaiblie data from StreetEasy, "NYC’s leading real estate marketplace".
+In this post I’ll use the gganimate package in R to visualize the ebb and flow of rental housing availability in NYC, using publicly available data from StreetEasy, "NYC’s leading real estate marketplace".
 If the law of supply and demand holds, this should inform ideal times for apartment hunting.

 Tags: R, Visualization, gganimate, NYC

 ## Mapping Scarsdale Real Estate Data with Python

 This year my wife and I moved to New York for the start of a new job.
 Initially overwhelmed by the scope and pace of the NYC housing market, we were given the very generous and unexpected opportunity by a family friend to live in a house north of the city in Westchester County.
 Built in the early 1930s, the historic home is situated in central Scarsdale, an affluent suburban town known for high-achieving schools and extravagant real estate.
-Using Python, the Google Maps geocoding API, and rich property data made avalible by the Village of Scarsdale, this post contains visualizaions of real estate metrics like year built, assessed value, and sales date.
+Using Python, the Google Maps geocoding API, and rich property data made available by the Village of Scarsdale, this post contains visualizations of real estate metrics like year built, assessed value, and sales date.

 Tags: Python, API, geocoding, visualization

 ## Scraping Stack Overflow Salaries with Python

 The Stack Overflow salary calculator takes inputs like role, location, and education and outputs salary predictions at the 25th, 50th, and 75th percentile.
-To extract Data Scientist salary data (or extrapolated data) from the tool, I wrote a Python script using Selenium to loop through 350+ different combinations of location, education and expereince.
+To extract Data Scientist salary data (or extrapolated data) from the tool, I wrote a Python script using Selenium to loop through 350+ different combinations of location, education and experience.

 Tags: Python, Selenium, web scraping